Share Secrets for Privacy: Confidential Forecasting with Vertical Federated Learning: Background

-While the above example is applicable to linear forecasters, the idea of autoregression can also be utilized for tree-based models like XGBoost~\cite{chen2015xgboost}.
-This leads to the formulation of \textit{autoregressive trees} (ARTs)~\cite{meek2002autoregressive}, which use previous output values as decision nodes in a gradient-boosted regression tree.
-Therefore, extending VFL methods for XGBoost~\cite{xie2022efficient,cheng2021secureboost,fang2021large} to ARTs requires transforming the datasets into design matrices using a polynomial like \autoref{eq:sarimax}.
-While ARTs do not use residual terms, the tree-based architecture enables modeling forecasts in a non-linear fashion.
+These residual estimates are then re-substituted in eq.\eqref{eq:realignment} to refine $\hat{A}$ via a second optimization step.
+Although we describe the two-step optimization procedure in the context of linear forecasters, the idea of autoregression can also be extended to tree-based models like XGBoost~\cite{chen2015xgboost}. \textit{Autoregressive trees} (ARTs)~\cite{meek2002autoregressive} build on this premise and use historical outputs/observations as decision nodes in a gradient-boosted regression tree.
+Therefore, extending XGBoost-based VFL methods \cite{xie2022efficient,cheng2021secureboost,fang2021large} to ARTs only requires transforming the datasets into lagged design matrices using a polynomial like eq.\eqref{eq:sarimax}.
+This architecture enables modelling forecasts in a non-linear fashion.